Monitor FTP sites with WatchFTP Monitor FTP sites with WatchFTP

 Repeat Blocks

 If you have not selected "One email per download", WatchFTP sends just one email for all downloaded files.
 Inside the message body of this email you can write a "repeat block" that will be repeated for each file.
-Inside those repeat blocks you can also use Environmental Variables that will be replaced by correct values for the "current" file.
+Inside those repeat blocks you can also use Environment Variables that will be replaced by correct values for the "current" file.

 For a Repeat-Block example, see HTML Email below.